wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.4.0 =
+* Added: Admin panel now has drop downs for all administrative menus
+* Added: Enhancement wpsc-5 - New payment failure page - http://wpstorecart.com/bugtracker/thebuggenie/wpstorecart/issues/wpsc-5
+* Fixed: wpStoreCart Default theme now displays the Home link if you set it to in the admin panel
+* Fixed: wpStoreCart is now working on WPMS, as long as you don't try and "Network Activate"  Individual WPMS sites should have no problem using wpStoreCart individually.
+* Fixed: There was a recently discovered issue with product downloads which contained apostrophes.
+This has been fixed
+* Fixed: Solved an issue with exporting via CSV with line breaks.
+* Fixed: CSV importing now works!
+Yea!
+* Fixed: Updated SQL exporting to the latest database schema for the products table
+* Updated: The register/login/guest form on the checkout page is now in tables by default
+* Added: Taxes are now fully operational!!! http://wpstorecart.com/bugtracker/thebuggenie/wpstorecart/issues/wpsc-4

 = 2.3.17 =
 * Added: You can now specify a regular and a discount price.
 If a discount price is present, then the regular price is crossed out, replaced with the discount price.